splunk/observability-workshop/docs/modules/module3/k3s.md

 * Use the SignalFx Helm chart to install the Smart Agent in K3s.
 * Explore Your cluster in the Kubernetes Navigator

-If you have chosen to run the workshop on a AWS/EC2 instance, please follow instructions and go to [Step 2](https://signalfx.github.io/app-dev-workshop/module3/k3s/#2-ive-got-the-key-ive-got-the-secret).
+If you have chosen to run the workshop on a AWS/EC2 instance, please follow instructions given and go to [Step 2](https://signalfx.github.io/app-dev-workshop/module3/k3s/#2-ive-got-the-key-ive-got-the-secret).

 ---